Women's All-mountain ski reviews 2019

 "Best ski" last year, the Stormrider 85 from Stöckli remains at the top of the market like its big brothers in the men's categories.

-Off-piste, the reviewers liked the ski's ability to cut through tricky snow, to ride...
+Off-piste, the reviewers liked the ski's ability to cut...
 Read on

 The Vertis Birdie, with its Freeride DNA, is a perfect match for the PROSKILAB guidelines for this category.

 Despite its 85 mm at the waist, the ski can't hide its origins and is particularly comfortable off-piste.
 The reviewers were full of praise for its fantastic accessibility.
-Riders who want to discover the joys of the powder without having a stick that's too wide underfoot will simply love it.
-It behaves well in the crud and float is very good for the size underfoot.
+Riders who want to discover the joys of the powder without having a stick that's too wide underfoot will simply love it....
+Read on

 With an impressive 98 mm underfoot, the Great Joy goes way beyond the PROSKILAB guidelines for this category.

 This no-surprise freeride-style ski behaves well off-piste and has excellent float in powder.